 What about a vegetable smoothie?
 Better than no vegetables at all, but you are going to lose that crunch factor and you won’t get the same benefit from the fiber, even with high powered blenders that pulverize whole veggies.

 Who needs crunch?
 Everybody.

 Why? because chewing is so important!
-Chewing is the start of digestion.
+Chewing is the start of digestion as the food is mixed with saliva.
 It prepares the food for proper absorption.
 It signals the stomach for what’s coming down the hatch.
 It is a key element of great health.
 My sister and mother used to say, “Eat your liquids and drink your food.”
 They were right!
 But hardly anybody chews that well.
 You watch people and see.

-Even the United States Government recommends eating five to thirteen servings of fruits and vegetables a day.
-A serving is a cup of raw or cooked vegetables or 2 cups of leafy vegetables.
-This is fantastic that they are saying this!
-Never thought I’d see the day!
+Even the United States government recommends eating five to thirteen servings of fruits and vegetables a day.
+The US says a “serving” is a cup of raw or cooked vegetables or 2 cups of leafy vegetables.
+It is fantastic that they are saying this!
+I never thought I’d see the day!
 There is no one who wouldn’t benefit from eating even the minimum five servings every single day.

 Challenge: For the next week, honestly take a count of how many servings of vegetables you are eating each day.
 I’ll do the same and we can compare notes.

 We’ve been flirting with springtime for several weeks here in New Mexico.
 I’ve been lightening up the menu since early February, accented by the occasional heavier stew or soup when needed.